Understanding new tasks through the lens of training data via exponential tilting: The exponential tilt model

 \ie\ $q\{x,Y=k\}$ is a member of the exponential family with base measure $p\{x,Y=k\}$ and sufficient statistics $T$.
 We call \eqref{eq:exponential-tilt} the \textbf{exponential tilt} model.
 It implies the importance weights between the source and target samples are

-The exponential tilt model is motivated by the rich theory of exponential families in statistics.
+\paragraph{Model motivation} The exponential tilt model is motivated by the rich theory of exponential families in statistics.
+In machine learning, it was used for learning with noisy labels and for improving worst-group performance when group annotations are available \citep{li2020tilted,li2021tilted}.
 It is also closely related to several common models in transfer learning and domain adaptation.
 In particular, it implies there is a linear concept drift between the source and target domains.
-It also extends the widely used \textbf{covariate shift} \cite{sugiyama2012Machine} and \textbf{label shift} models \cite{alexandari2020EM,lipton2018Detecting,azizzadenesheli2019Regularized,maity2020Minimax,garg2020Unified} of distribution shifts.
+It also extends the widely used \textbf{covariate shift} \citep{sugiyama2012Machine} and \textbf{label shift} models \citep{alexandari2020EM,lipton2018Detecting,azizzadenesheli2019Regularized,maity2022minimax,garg2020Unified} of distribution shifts.
 It extends the covariate shift model because the exponential tilt model permits (linear in $T(X)$) \textbf{concept drifts} between the source and target domains; it extends the label shift model because it allows the class conditionals to differ between the source and target domains.
-It does, however, come with a limitation: implicit in the model is the assumption that there is some amount of overlap between the source and target domains, thus it is more suitable for subpopulation shift setting.
+It does, however, come with a limitation: implicit in the model is the assumption that there is some amount of overlap between the source and target domains.
+In the subpopulation shift setting, this assumption is always satisfied, while in domain generalization it may be violated if the new domain drastically differs from the source data (see Appendix \ref{sec:normal-mixture} for a synthetic data example).